nilearn/nilearn/doc/decoding/decoding_intro.rst

 `Anova <https://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test>`_)

-You can directly choose to keep only a certain percentage of voxels in the `Decoder` object through the `screening_percentile` argument.
-To keep the 10% most correlated voxels, just create a Decoder including it :
+You can directly choose to keep only a certain percentage of voxels in the :class:`nilearn.decoding.Decoder` object through the `screening_percentile` argument.
+To keep the 10% most correlated voxels, just create us this parameter :

 .. literalinclude:: ../../examples/02_decoding/plot_haxby_anova_svm.py
     :start-after: # Build the decoder